stuartgo/mapintel/README.md

 ## MapIntel Data

 This project consists of a web application with user interface and backend, which relies on some input data.
-The [mapintel_data](https://github.com/NOVA-IMS-Innovation-and-Analytics-Lab/mapintel_data) project contains the pipeline for collection and storage of the NewsAPI corpus.
+The [mapintel_data](https://github.com/NOVA-IMS-Innovation-and-Analytics-Lab/mapintel_data) project contains the pipeline for collection and preprocessing of different corpora.

+New corpora can be easily added to the system, just follow the instructions in the mapintel_data repository.
+New corpora should be structured as a json file with the following key-value pairs:
+- *text*: text that the model will use to represent the document;
+- *title*: title used by the user interface to represent the document;
+- *url*: url used to access the full original document from its source;
+- *timestamp*: datetime string that marks the release of the original document.
+Formatted as "%d-%m-%Y %H:%M:%S";
+- *snippet*: **optional** excerpt of the document displayed in the user interface.
+If not given, text will be used for this function;
+- *image_url*: **optional** headline image url of the document used in the user interface.
+If not given, a placeholder image is used instead;

 ## Docker images